#I don't like reblogging image macros #but this is very relevant #submission

 So I absolutely agree, body issues and negative self esteem aren’t restricted to a particular body type.

-I personally are a firm believer that if we know we are unhealthy and want to change or better ourselves, we should do so, though, but still not shame people for how they are at the time given, while not perpetuating anything but health either.@10 months ago with 31 notes
+I personally are a firm believer that if we know we are unhealthy and want to change or better ourselves, we should do so, though, but still not shame people for how they are at the time given, while not perpetuating anything but health either.@1 year ago with 31 notes

 The ARKH webcomic is abysmal, storytelling-wise, art-wise (seeing how it goes with a game) and.. everything-wise.